 Vincenzo Villamena, managing partner of a firm that provides tax planning help for Americans living overseas and others with special situations, says the easiest thing to do is to simply file a joint return, treating a nonresident spouse as a resident, if necessary.
 “But for long term tax planning, this might not be the most beneficial move,” he says.

-That's because the money you would save by gaining an exemption for the spouse might be less than the additional tax you would have to pay because all of your spouse's worldwide income will be subject to U.S. tax.
+That's because the money you would save by a dependent might be less than the additional tax you would have to pay because all of your spouse's worldwide income will be subject to U.S. tax.
 “Every case is different in this situation,” Villamena says, so it pays to run the numbers using different options and see what saves you the most money.

 Non-citizen dependent children

-You can claim a non-citizen child as a dependent on your tax return, which would entitle you to the exemption, if the child meets the IRS definition of a "qualifying child."
+You can claim a non-citizen child as a dependent on your tax return, which would likely entitle you to a dependent credit, if the child meets the IRS definition of a "qualifying child."
 This is the same standard that applies to children who are citizens.
 Your child is a qualifying child if all of the following apply:

 - The child is your son, daughter, stepchild, foster child, brother, sister, half-brother, half-sister, stepbrother, stepsister, adopted child or a descendant of one of these, such as a grandchild.
 Adopted and biological children are treated the same